antonfirsov/docs/2019/04-jan-csharp-versions.md

 | 7.3 | C# 7.3 |
 | 8.0 | C# 8.0 |

-When no LangVersion is specified, `default` is implied.

-The meaning of `default` is now determined by the target framework of your project.
+When no LangVersion is specified, the default meaning is now determined by the target framework of your project.
 When you target a preview framework that also has a corresponding preview C# version, that preview version is the default.
 If you do not target a preview framework, then `Latest` is chosen.

 The following scenarios explain how this will work for .NET Core 3.0 preview and C# 8 preview: